tharangachaminda/aws-cicd/README.md

 # aws-cicd
-Deploy a python web app to AWS EC2 instance using CI/CD pipeline and Github Actions
+Deploy a simple PHP web app to AWS EC2 instance using CI/CD pipeline and Github Actions